pawy/url_shortener/README.md

      * @var If you want to make the site public, show each visitor only the shortener URLs that he/she created by saving them to a cookie
      */
     public static $publicCookies;
+    /**
+     * @var Show the textfield to freely choose the shortened url (otherwise its hidden and a random shortened url will alway be used)
+     */
+    public static $choosableShorten;

 API Call
 --------